sabrii6/PRODIGY_CS_01/README.md

 The ' main() ' function provides a simple command-line interface that allows the user to choose between encrypting and decrypting messages or exiting the program.

 ## Example
-This is a simple example demonstrating the usage of the Caesar Cipher encrypt/decrypt tool implemented in Python.
+This is a simple example demonstrating the usage of the Caesar Cipher encryption and decryption tool implemented in Python.
 ````
 Welcome to Cipher Encrypt/Decrypt Tool!!!